Biophysical Simulation Reveals the Mechanics of the Avian Lumbosacral Organ: Discussion

-As expected, the observed \pp{} was smaller in water than in air (\Cref{fig:fluid}A) due to the higher fluid resistance of water \citep{Rumble_2021}.
-However, the underlying mechanics are likely more complex.
-Further, vertical \cord{} motions will displace fluid inside the volume-constant \canal; when the \cord{} moves up, \fluid{} is pushed down.
+Additionally, the \canal{} enlargement features different fine structure among different birds~\citep{kamska20203d,stanchak_balance_2020,kamska_imaging_nodate}.
+From our preliminary scanning data of swan, pigeon, quail and chicken, selected to represent diverse locomotion modalities, we observed different shape of \grooves{} and \dip{}.
+We studied whether these fine structures would play an important role in the LSO response by testing the combinations of \grooves{} and \dip{} (\Cref{fig:morphology}).
+Vertical \cord{} motions will displace fluid inside the volume-constant \canal{}; when the \cord{} moves up, the \fluid{} is pushed down.
 We can assume that fluid of the same volume is moved against the \cord{} motion.
-Lateral gaps and, possibly, \grooves{} will guide the flow between the \cord{} and the inner \canal{}.
-In quails~\citep{kamska20203d}, only small flow space is available laterally---between \SIrange{0.3}{0.8}{mm}---which we mimicked in narrow-canal model-4 to 7.
-Models with extra dorsal and ventral structures showed larger \pp{} and lower \rate{}s, compared to canals without~(\Cref{fig:morphology}).
+Lateral gaps and, possibly, \grooves{} will guide the flow between the \cord{} and the inner \canal{}~\citep{necker2006specializations,stanchak_balance_2020}.
+In quails~\citep{kamska20203d}, only small flow space is available laterally---between \SIrange{0.3}{0.8}{mm}---which we mimicked in model-4 to 7 (\Cref{tab:test_plan}).
+Models with extra dorsal structures showed larger \ppa{} and lower \rate{}s, compared to canals without~(\Cref{fig:morphology}).
 Hence, the laterally and dorsally extending \grooves{} could act as fluid reliefs or flow channels~\citep{kamska20203d,stanchak_balance_2020,necker_behavioral_2000}.
-During lasting oscillations, the moving \fluid{} becomes an oscillating liquid column.
-Its oscillation characteristics depend on the interaction with \canal{} walls and \grooves{}. \citeauthor{necker_structure_2005} reports membranes partially covering groove openings~\citep{necker_structure_2005}.
-These membranes, likely parts of the dura and pia mater, would likely alter flow resistance and mechanics.
-In animals, the large amplitudes of the in-air model-0 would likely damage the \cord{} through excessive strain and impact with the canal walls.
-However, a fluid-filled canal protects the \cord{}. \citeauthor{necker_behavioral_2000} manipulated the \canal{} of pigeons, and observed impaired locomotion capabilities \citep{necker_behavioral_2000}.
-Although we believe the \fluid{} serves multiple functions, we do not believe Necker's and our experiments with the air-filled model are related.
-Counter-intuitively, the in-air model also exhibited a higher \rate{}, for which we could not find a sufficient explanation.
+Model-5 featuring the \dip{} behaved somewhat unexpectedly.
+Albeit a larger fluid space, it caused a higher \rate{} compared to the narrow-canal model-7 (\Cref{fig:morphology}).
+We conclude that model-5's \dip{} might have dampened the oscillations.
+Although the \canal{} we developed is highly simplified compared to our reference quail model (\Cref{fig:phantom}), small modifications to the canal morphology has already led to considerable different responses (\Cref{fig:morphology}).
+Hence, the \canal{} fine structure diversifies the LSO response, likely associated with the locomotion modality of birds.
+For example, we expect more pronounced \grooves{} and \dip{} for swimmers and divers, since the lack of visual cues and low body acceleration might require higher sensitivity.
+To better understand the function of \canal{} fine structure in relation to locomotion modality and LSO response, a more realistic \canal{} modelling is required.